Helicopter Accidents

 Death on the High Seas Act (DOHSA)

 DOHSA applies when someone dies in an accident that occurs more than 12 nautical miles from the U.S. shoreline.
-Under DOHSA, the family of a deceased offshore worker can bring a wrongful death claim — but the law limits recovery to the financial support the deceased would have provided to their dependents over the course of their working life.
-This means compensation for lost wages and the value of household and financial contributions the deceased would have made.
+Under DOHSA, the family of a deceased offshore worker can bring a wrongful death claim, but the law strictly limits recovery to financial support.

-What DOHSA does not cover is equally important: it does not allow recovery for the deceased’s pre-death pain and suffering, and it does not allow surviving family members to recover for their own grief, loss of companionship, or emotional distress.
-Because DOHSA significantly limits what families can recover compared to state law, determining whether the crash occurred within or beyond the 12-nautical-mile boundary is a critical factual question in every offshore wrongful death case.
+Because DOHSA significantly limits what families can recover compared to state law, determining whether the crash occurred within or beyond that 12-nautical-mile boundary is a critical factual question we investigate in every offshore wrongful death case.

 State Law Through OCSLA

 State law claims often allow broader recovery than DOHSA, including compensation for loss of consortium and other non-economic damages.
-Identifying whether OCSLA applies requires a close analysis of where the crash originated and what role the platform played in causing it.
+Identifying whether OCSLA applies requires a close analysis of where the crash originated and what role the platform played.

 The Jones Act